-One night this September I was sketching and I drew another factory.
+One night I was sketching and I drew another factory.
 I wasn't really thinking much about it, but the more I looked at it I realized that in the structure I had drawn there was a subtle but clear hierarchy in the architecture.
 The top was ornate and elegant, while the bottom was grotesque and chaotic.
 There were even human features like eyes and mouths that pipes funneled through.
 The more I looked at it the more I noticed that the structural differences represented a society that was built off of struggle, labor, exploitation, and poverty.

 Shortly after that I was walking home one day, and all the imagery that had compounded sort of formed this visual story in my mind.
 I could see everything very clearly; vivid colors, moving shapes, and symbols that represented the concepts I had been trying to express.
 It felt like this capitalist system was a sick game that we were all forced to participate in.
 Like we were on a roller coaster swinging drastically from growth to recession, constantly repeating the same mistakes.
 The more I thought about it the more the imagery kept accumulating.